SUSTAINABLE OPERATIONS

 • Third-party support

 We have decreased both the count and volume of spills due to lessons learned from spill investigations and proactive equipment maintenance programs.
 We always strive for 100% spill recovery.
-2021 has seen a significant reduction in spills, with only 103 barrels of hydrocarbon spilled.
-Of these, 38 barrels were contained on site, while the remaining 65 barrels were cleaned and disposed of.
+2023 saw a continued reduction in the number of spills, however there was one spill of 200 barrels, this was within containment and cleaned up.

 Access to clean water is a basic human right.
 We understand the critical importance of water as a resource and therefore handle it with care.